xv8/lumen/README.md

-Lumen
+Dax
 =
-Lumen is a very small, self-hosted Lisp for Lua and JavaScript.
+Dax is a very small, self-hosted Lisp for JavaScript.
 It provides a flexible compilation environment with an extensible reader, macros, and extensible special forms, but otherwise attempts to match the target runtime environment as closely as possible.
-You can get started by running `bin/lumen` on a machine with Node.js, Lua, or LuaJIT installed.
+You can get started by running `npm start`.
 ## Introduction
-Every piece of code in Lumen is an expression, and expressions can be evaluated to give values.
-Lumen has a few kinds of expressions that evaluate to themselves:
+Every piece of code in Dax is an expression, and expressions can be evaluated to give values.
+Dax has a few kinds of expressions that evaluate to themselves:
 ```
 > 17
 17